antiprism/libu8g2arm_test/README.md

 --------------------

-The package includes all the components used to generate it, which can used to synchronise with the latest U8g2 code.
+The package includes all the components used to generate it, which can be used to synchronise with the latest U8g2 code.

-The regeneration is not required for normal use, and may need to be updated to account for changes to U8g2.
-For example, the regeneration script may fail, or some replacement files in setup/files may need to be updated manually if the originals change.
+Regenerating the package is not required for normal use, and the regeneration process may need to be updated to account for changes to U8g2.
+For example, the regeneration script may fail, or some replacement files in setup/files may need to be updated manually if the original files change.

-**WARNING**: regenerating the package will delete the src directory before recreating it, and any local changes under the src directory will be lost.
+**WARNING**: regenerating the package will delete the src directory before recreating it, and any local changes made under the src directory will be lost.

-To regenerate the package, clone [U8g2](https://github.com/olikraus/u8g2) into a directory parallel to the libug2arm directory, then run [setup_src.sh](setup_src.sh) from the libug2arm top level directory.
+To regenerate the package, clone [U8g2](https://github.com/olikraus/u8g2) into a directory parallel to the libug2arm directory, then run [setup_src.sh](setup_src.sh) from the libu8g2arm top level directory.

 Contact
 -------